 You need to be calm and understanding with the employees.
 It may happen that some employees get emotional during the meeting.

-Handling emotional outbursts carefully and sensitively will help you solve issues before the meeting ends rather than handling it after the meeting which affect morale and productivity in general.
+Handling emotional outbursts carefully and sensitively will help you solve issues before the meeting ends rather than handling it after the meeting which affects morale and productivity in general.

 10. Obtain a Commitment: